Avaiga/taipy-doc/docs/knowledge_base/tips/multipage_application/index.md

 ### 2. The navigate function

 The `taipy.gui.navigate` function is self-explanatory in its purpose, it is used to navigate to other pages.
-For example, this is a code snippet of the `navigate` function being used to navigate to the *home* page when the [button](../../../manuals/gui/viselements/button.md) control is clicked:
+For example, this is a code snippet of the  `navigate()^` function being used to navigate to the *home* page when the [button](../../../manuals/gui/viselements/button.md) control is clicked:

 ![The navigate function](multipage_application_11.png){width=100%}

 Naturally, this function is only used within callbacks.
-To use `navigate`, we simply pass along the `state` variable present in all callbacks, as well as the name of the page we wish to go to.
+To use  `navigate()^`, we simply pass along the `state` variable present in all callbacks, as well as the name of the page we wish to go to.
 In the example above, the user will be directed to the */home* page.

-The `navigate` function provides a lot of flexibility to the developer to manage navigation in the application beyond what the navbar offers.
+The  `navigate()^` function provides a lot of flexibility to the developer to manage navigation in the application beyond what the navbar offers.
 For example, we can manage:

 1. After executing some process, direct the user to either the /success or /failure page